awangdev/leet-code/KnowledgeHash2.md

 #### HashSet
 - contains: O(1)
 - set.add(...) returns false if there is duplicate.
 This operation won't change the existing set.
+- Build HashSet<List> set, and the set will automatically compare the equivalence of the lists within at each list element level.

 ### Basics